sledorze/morphic-ts/README.md

 The motivation is providing ways to abstract over dependencies used in configs.

-We can access an environement to use in a config like so (here IoTsTypes):
+We can access an environnement to use in a config like so (here IoTsTypes):

 ```typescript
 summon(F =>